 The Campus Security & Public Safety Department (CSPS) works to facilitate the safety and security of the students, staff, faculty, visitors, and property of Gonzaga University.
-CSPS is a service oriented organization that promotes safety, security, awareness, and personal responsibility and has an especially close working relationship with the Office of Housing and Residence Life.
+CSPS is a service-oriented organization that promotes safety, security, awareness, and personal responsibility and has an especially close working relationship with the Office of Housing and Residence Life.

-The Campus Security & Public Safety Department is organized by function: the Operations Division includes Patrol and Communications functions, the Specialized Services Division oversees Parking and Crime Prevention, Emergency Preparedness, and the Behavioral Intervention Team (BIT)/Clery Compliance.
+The Campus Security & Public Safety Department is organized by function: the Operations Division includes Patrol and Communications functions, the Specialized Services Division oversees Parking, Crime Prevention and Education, Emergency Preparedness, and the Behavioral Intervention Team (BIT)/Clery Compliance.
 A staff of professionals and students provides administrative and other support for all aspects of security operation.
 CSPS is staffed 24 hours a day, 365 days a year.

 CSPS officers are trained to professional standards in public safety methods.
 Ongoing training, appropriate for the campus environment, is provided throughout the year.
 Officers carry handcuffs, pepper spray and/or baton and patrol the campus on foot, by car, and bicycle.
 Officers have the same arrest powers as private citizens.
-Some supervisory personnel have a limited law enforcement commission through Spokane Police Department for information sharing purposes.
-In 2018, every officer received specialized training specific to autism awareness and sensitivity, and implicit bias.
-CSPS operates using a behavior based reporting standard.
-This means that patrol and dispatch officers are trained to respond when there exists observable, articulable, and bias-free facts that have reasonably and justifiably aroused suspicions of such activity.
+Some supervisory personnel have a limited law enforcement commission through the Spokane Police Department for information sharing purposes.
+CSPS operates using a behavior-based reporting standard.
+This means that patrol and dispatch officers are trained to respond only when there exists observable, articulable, and bias-free facts that have reasonably and justifiably aroused suspicions of such activity.
+During the calendar year 2019 all officers completed de-escalation training.